mitre/multiscanner-ansible/README.md

 # multiscanner-ansible
 Ansible configurations for distributed MultiScanner installations.

+NOTE: These playbooks should be run with MultiScanner v2.0+.

 ## Purpose
 This project exists to facilitate configuring the [MultiScanner](https://github.com/MITRECND/multiscanner) file analysis framework in a distributed setting.
 It defines [Ansible](https://www.ansible.com/get-started) configurations to enable automated configuration management of machines in a MultiScanner setup.